bad-recruiter/bad-recruiter.github.io/README.en.md

 has the unpleasant particularity to me editable.
 Why, oh why would you make changes to my resume?

+## That nice Sunday night e-mail

+You're right: I might be more receptive to your e-mail, comfortably chilling on my sofa, on a Sunday night.
+At least, you can expect me to be less sollicited and more available.
+And I may even read it!
+But what is the Dark Side of this e-mail?

+This e-mail (even if automatically sent) suggests that _you_ are working on a Sunday night.
+I may interpret easily that is a common practice in this comopany.

+I hope that you don't advertize a great work/life balance in it!

 # Useful links

 * TODO